-Figure 10. for general information only and not for compliance purposes.
+Figure 10.
+Indicative details for upgrading a typical Georgian floor to address Fire and Sound regulations.
+These details are provided for general information only and not for compliance purposes.
 It can be noted that these details form part of a Part E dispensation granted for a Georgian house conversion to multi-dwelling use.
 The above details are proposed where existing ceilings are plain and there is sufficient space between ceilings and joinery (typically window architraves).
 Copyright of detail and drawing: Shaffrey Architects